DjangoGirls/organizer-manual/application_form/README.md

  - `RSVP: Confirmed attendance` - means everyone with the application status = `accepted` and rsvp status = `yes`
  - `RSVP: Rejected invitation` - means everyone with the application status = `accepted` and rsvp status = `no`

+While composing messages try to be positive and polite.
+This could be not that easy given you have to reject a number of applications.
+Rejecting applications is tough.
+Being rejected is tough as well.
+You can find some good examples of messages you might want to use under our [resources](https://github.com/DjangoGirls/resources/tree/master/text_templates) repository.

 ## What's up with this RSVP thing?

 [RSVP](https://en.wikipedia.org/wiki/RSVP_(invitations)) is sent to all accepted attendees.
 You should ask them if they still can attend the workshop, because otherwise you will give their spot to someone from the waiting list.